amp-labs/connectors/outreach/README.md

 ```

 ## Write
 Write is used to create/update objects in outreach connector.
-For an instance creating an emailAddress object, you use the Write methid and `emailAddress` object
+For an instance creating an emailAddress object, you use the Write method and `emailAddress` object

 ### Example usage
 ```